 NPV, or net present value, is how much an investment is worth throughout its lifetime, discounted to today’s value.
-The formula for NPV is often used in investment banking and accounting to determine if an investment, project, or business will be profitable in the long run.
+The NPV formula is often used in investment banking and accounting to determine if an investment, project, or business will be profitable in the long run.

 What Is NPV?

 Net present value is used to determine whether or not an investment, project, or business will be profitable down the line.
-Essentially, the NPV of an investment is the sum of all future cash flows over the investment’s lifetime, discounted to the present value.
+The NPV of an investment is the sum of all future cash flows over the investment’s lifetime, discounted to the present value.

-Calculating net present value is often used in budgeting to help companies decide how and where to allocate capital.
-By bringing each investment option or potential project down to the same level — how much it will be worth in the end — finance professionals are better equipped to make strategic decisions.
+Companies often use net present value in budgeting to decide how and where to allocate capital.
+By adjusting each investment option or potential project to the same level — how much it will be worth in the end — finance professionals are better equipped to make informed decisions.

-To calculate NPV, you have to start with a discounted cash flow (DCF) valuation.
-NPV is the end result of a DCF valuation.
-You can learn how to calculate DCFs with JPMorgan Chase’s Investment Banking Virtual Experience Program.
+To calculate NPV, you have to start with a discounted cash flow (DCF) valuation because net present value is the end result of a DCF calculation.

 Who Uses Net Present Value?

-NPV is used primarily in corporate finance.
-For example, investment bankers may compare net present values to determine which merger or acquisition is worth the investment.
+Corporate finance professionals commonly use net present value.
+For example, investment bankers compare net present values to determine which merger or acquisition is worth the investment.
 Additionally, some accountants, such as certified management accountants, may rely on NPV when handling budgets and prioritizing projects.

 NPV Formula

-Calculating net present value involves calculating the cash flows for each period of the investment or project, discounting them to present value, and subtracting the initial investment from the sum of the project’s discounted cash flows.
+To calculate net present value, you need to determine the cash flows for each period of the investment or project, discount them to present value, and subtract the initial investment from the sum of the project’s discounted cash flows.

 In this formula:

-- Cash Flow is the sum of money spent and money earned on the investment or project for a given period of time.
+• Cash Flow is the sum of money spent and earned on the investment or project for a given period of time.

 Components of NPV